-Hurdle to Operation (No.28): New entrants with aspirations of being very active (winning large numbers of new customers) have told us that they intend to delay or restrict their activities in the market until after the supplier centric model is supported by a hub.
+New entrants with aspirations of being very active (winning large numbers of new customers) have told us that they intend to delay or restrict their activities in the market until after the supplier centric model is supported by a hub.
 They support the supplier centric approach but the current and increased (under the supplier centric approach) effort of interacting with so many DSOs is considered to inhibit the business case.
 An alternative for them in the meantime is to restrict their activities to just a few DSO regions.

-Suggestion: The proposed central process hub should be introduced without delay in Sweden, Norway and Finland.
+Ideas for Change: The proposed central process hub should be introduced without delay in Sweden, Norway and Finland.

-Hurdle to Operation (No.29): Processes in the four Nordic markets would need to be more similar if they are to enable suppliers to apply the same systems across multiple markets.
+DSO-Supplier processes in the four Nordic markets would need to be more similar if they are to enable suppliers to apply the same IT systems across multiple markets.
 In fact, processes have to be almost identical to truly allow trans Nordic systems.

-Suggestion: For any given process, the best way to ensure process similarity between markets is to first identify the best practice process from among the four Nordic markets and then copy it to the other Nordic markets.
+Ideas for Change: For any given process, the best way to ensure process similarity between markets is to first identify the best practice process from among the four Nordic markets and then copy it to the other Nordic markets.
 This approach will be limited by national laws as well as national and political opposition, but it would lead to far lower costs and complexity for suppliers operating across markets.
 All market participants (incumbent suppliers, new entrants and even TSOs) that we suggested this approach to firmly agreed with it, at least in principle.